xdy/twodsix-foundryvtt/docs/docs.md

 Support for Traits was added to the system with version 0.8.14

 Basic support for new Lifeblood and Stamina characteristics added in version 0.8.26.
-Still left to implement is a way to automatically roll for unconsciousness and DM modifiers when wounded.
-Watch #615 for any further progress on Lifeblood and Stamina.
+Lifeblood and Stamina are supported along with wounded status (if enabled by option).

 Compendiums for Cepheus Deluxe excluding ship, vehicle, and robot information are included with the system.

-To handle initiative you need to add the Tactics skill yourself after rolling, or use the 'Update Initiative' macro found here: https://github.com/xdy/twodsix-foundryvtt/wiki/User-Macros.

 ## Cepheus Light
 To get the system closer to Cepheus Light (which should also work fairly well for related systems like Sword of Cepheus if you don't mind the SF theming) select 'Cepheus Light' in the dropdown near the top of the system settings, that will set the following settings: